choisant/TNG/src/linux_cluster.md

 ssh -L YYYY:localhost:8890 username@idun-login1.hpc.ntnu.no
 ```
 YYYY can be any available port.
 Try 8888 for instance, or 1234.
-However, we can still not access Jupyter Notebook from our browser, so we must make another tunnel from the NTNU login to your computer.
+However, we can still not access Jupyter Notebook from our browser, so we must make another tunnel from the NTNU login to our computer.
 Open a third command line window:
 ```
 ssh -L XXXX:localhost:YYYY username@login.stud.ntnu.no
 ```
 Now you can copy the link from earlier, and change the port to your chosen port XXXX.
 Paste that into your browser:
 http://localhost:XXXX/?token=ff0495955e8663c1f31c2f6bae32da7197127e081142e590

-You should now be able to access your files from the Idun folder you started jupyter notebook from.
+You should be able to access your files from the Idun folder you started jupyter notebook from.